 6. Be willing to go where others won’t

-In the Devex 2017 Hiring Trends report, recruiters reported the countries where they have the hardest time attracting international candidates.
+Devex recently spoke with over 100 global development recruiters to find out the countries where they have the hardest time attracting international candidates.
 The list may not surprise you, consisting mostly of countries mired in conflict such as Afghanistan, the Democratic Republic of Congo and South Sudan.

 While some organizations shy away from hiring inexperienced professionals to work in what are arguably the most complex and difficult environments, they may be willing to give you a chance if they are unable to find anyone else and you can prove you have the resilience and smarts necessary to succeed.
 Some organizations may put you through a simulation or other kind of assessment to see how you may react to the realities of working in a fragile context before sending you over.